-While still in high school, he was part of the Berklee City Music program and through this program, was able to perform with and be mentored by musicians like Delfeayo Marsalis, Patrice Rushen and Quincy Jones.
+While still in high school, he was part of the Berklee City Music program and through this program, was able to perform with, and be mentored by musicians like Delfeayo Marsalis, Patrice Rushen and Quincy Jones.
 He was awarded full-tuition scholarships to study at Berklee College of Music for both undergraduate and graduate degrees, earning his graduate degree from the Berklee Global Jazz Institute under the direction of master pianist, educator and humanitarian Danilo Perez.
 An equally important part of his education was down the street from Berklee at Boston’s historic Wally’s Jazz Cafe.
 He began going to jam sessions there in high school and eventually became the house bass player every Friday and Saturday in the band of mentor and incredible trumpet player and human, Jason Palmer.

 He hopes to spread love in the world and be of service through sound and devotion.